 The manufacturing process for a product candidate is subject to FDA, EMA and comparable foreign regulatory authority review.
 Suppliers and manufacturers must meet applicable manufacturing requirements and undergo rigorous facility and process validation tests required by regulatory authorities in order to comply with regulatory standards, such as cGMPs.
 In the event that any of our manufacturers fails to comply with such requirements or to perform its obligations to us in relation to quality, timing or otherwise, or if our supply of components or other materials becomes limited or interrupted for other reasons, we may be forced to manufacture the materials ourselves, for which we currently do not have the capabilities or resources, or enter into an agreement with another third party, which we may not be able to do on reasonable terms, if at all.
 In either scenario, our clinical trials supply could be delayed significantly as we establish alternative supply sources.
 In some cases, the technical skills or technology required to manufacture our product candidates may be unique or proprietary to the original manufacturer and we may have difficulty, or there may be contractual restrictions prohibiting us from, transferring such skills or technology to another third party and a feasible alternative may not exist.
-These factors would increase our reliance on such manufacturer or require us to obtain a license from such manufacturer in order to have another third-party manufacture our product candidates.
-If we are required to change manufacturers for any reason, we will be required to verify that the new manufacturer manufacturer may possess technology related to the manufacture of our product candidates in a timely manner or within budget.
-Furthermore, a manufacturer may possess technology related to the manufacture of our product candidate that such manufacturer owns independently.
+These factors would increase our reliance on such manufacturer in order to have another third-party manufacture our product candidates.
+If we are required to change manufacturers for any reason, we will be required to verify that the new manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations and guidelines.
+The delays associated with the verification of a new manufacturer owns independently.
 This would increase our reliance on such manufacturer or require us to obtain a license from such manufacturer in order to have another manufacturer manufacturer our product candidates.
 In addition, changes in manufacturers often involve changes in manufacturing procedures and processes, which could require that we conduct bridging studies between our prior clinical supply and that of any new manufacturer.
 We may be unsuccessful in demonstrating the comparability of clinical supplies which could require the conduct of additional clinical trials.